SCBB-LAB/DeepPlnc/README.md

 1. DeepPlnc.sh = Complete execution script.
 2. DeepPlnc.py = Python script for detecting lncRNAs from sequences provided.
-3. DeepPlnc_model.h5 = Trained model.
+3. Model_A.h5 = Trained model have traditionally considered negative dataset of just mRNAs.
+4. Model_B.h5: Trained model has one-third of the negative dataset having plant rRNAs and tRNAs, along with two-third of it having mRNAs.
-4. test = fasta sequence.
+5. test = fasta sequence.
 (Minimum 200 bases in length)
-5. make-plot.py = Python script for box and violin plot generation for a single sequence.
+6. make-plot.py = Python script for box and violin plot generation for a single sequence.
-6. batch-plot.py = Python script for violin plot generation for a batch (10 sequence).
+7. batch-plot.py = Python script for violin plot generation for a batch (10 sequence).
-7. predict_GPU.py = Python script for detecting lncRNAs utilizing GPU.
+8. predict_GPU.py = Python script for detecting lncRNAs utilizing GPU.
 9. file_format_GPU = file format of input for script predict_GPU.py. file containing seq_id, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure(dot bracket).
 All in one line separated by tab for a single instance.
-8. model_hyper.py = Python script build model implementing hyperparameter tuning
+10. model_hyper.py = Python script build model implementing hyperparameter tuning

 ==================
 *Running script*